bemoid/bemoid/scss/components/panel/panel.md

 [[example file=components/panel/example/scrollable.html]]

-Of course, there is equivalent of these modifier for a single panel's segment.
+Of course, there is equivalent of this modifier for a single panel's segment.

 [[example file=components/panel/example/scrollable-segment.html]]

 ### Sizes

-Control padding of a panel sections with the [segment]() component and its modifiers.
+Control padding of panel sections with the [segment]() component and its modifiers.

 [[example file=components/panel/example/sizes.html]]